-The public realm has also received significant attention with major civil works to extend Constitution and Edinburgh Avenues to City Hill, realising Griffins' original intention for the City Centre, and the regeneration of key pedestrian areas, including City Walk.
+The public realm has also received significant attention with major civil works to extend Constitution and Edinburgh Avenues to the City Hill park, realising Griffins' original intention for the City Centre, and the regeneration of key pedestrian areas, including City Walk.
 The city skyline has also experienced a transition with significant development and redevelopment occurring in the City Centre, as depicted in the image on this page.